A CLEAN AIR ASIA INDIA INITIATIVE

 A new study from the University of Arizona and the Georgia Institute of Technology finds that air pollution from coal-fired power plants and other sources is weakening the monsoon, placing in peril food security in India, China, Pakistan, Thailand and other countries.

 The rapid economic growth and steep population increase in India’s urban areas, and the lack of policy measures to control pollution in these regions, are causing public health problems, significant environmental degradation, including of air, water, and land, and increased production of greenhouse gases.
-Together, these undermine the potential for sustainable socio-economic development of the country, and will particularly have severe
+Together, these undermine the potential for sustainable socio-economic development of the country, and will particularly have severeimplications for the poor.

 Since the pre-industrial era, anthropogenic activities have resulted in a significant increase in anthropogenic aerosol burden, which in turn has affected Earth’s radiative balance.